yqlim/VideoMaster/README.md

 #### A cross-platform video playing tool for interactive contents.

 ### Browser support
-All major browsers equivalent to IE9 or above.
+All major browsers equivalent to IE10 or above.

+_IE9 and below are theoretically supported but not tested._

 ### How to use it?
 1. Include the javascript in your `<head></head>` section of your HTML, before your page-specific javascript.